 - Configure compression rate, depth, ratio and alerts to your protocols via wireless LIFENET connectivity

-- Adjustable ventilation pause duration, chest raise, alerts and count.
+- Adjustable ventilation alerts, pause length and count

 - Timer to remind rhythm and pulse checks

 - Set auto-lowering and pressure pad parameters to your preferences